simoncozens/fonts-and-layout/opentype.md

 Creating a semibold condensed instance of this font requires you to do some vector mathematics: for each point, multiply the weight vector by 50% (or whatever proportion you like your semibold to be), take the product of that vector with the width vector, and apply the resulting vector to the position of the point.

+> That was a simplification.
+Don't worry, we'll get more complex later.

 Let's see how this is represented.
 We've been using Noto Sans Khmer, so let's break that open in `ttx`:

     $ ttx NotoSansKhmer-GX.ttf